BayiLi081/GIS-bootcamp/contents/os_cs.md

 The layout of interfaces, the name of analysis tool and the analysis function might be slightly different, but overall, it is not that hard to switch between each other.

+In this bootcamp, **QGIS** will be used for several advantages:

+- Open source (Free to use)
+- Cross-Platform (Mac, Windows and Linux)
+- Integration with Python (Although ArcGIS Pro has Jupyter notebook integrated inside)
+- A wider range of plugins and extensions
+- More file format supported especially for open-source and proprietary formats such as GeoJSON